Tainted\\Coders

 We generate this stack by iterating over the ZIndex components of our Node components.

-Nodes are either added to either the parent or global contexts depending on if the z-index is ZIndex::Global.
+Nodes are added to either the parent or global contexts depending on if the z-index is GlobalZIndex or just the local ZIndex.
 If it is we add it to the root context.

 Relative Cursor Position